A Comprehensive Guide to the DVSA Part 3 Standards Check: Understanding Competencies for Success

 Teaching and Learning Strategies

 Teaching and Learning Strategies assess the instructor’s ability to communicate effectively, adapt teaching methods, and encourage the learner’s development.
 This competency ensures that instructors can facilitate learning in an engaging, productive way, promoting skill retention and confidence.
-If your learners usually sit quietly and do not ask questions, in other words, are not fully engaged, then you are doing something wrong and clearly lacking in this area.
+If your learners usually sit quietly and do not ask questions, in other words, are not fully engaged, then you are doing something wrong and lacking in this area.

 Smaller Competencies in Teaching and Learning Strategies